2009–10 Tottenham Hotspur F.C. season: Month summary

 March began with Tottenham's trip to Craven Cottage to face Fulham in the FA Cup, where the tie ended 0–0, resulting in a replay having to be played later in the month.

 Tottenham's first Premier League game of the month saw Blackburn visit White Hart Lane.
-The first-half played out on level pegging until just before the half-time whistle, where Jermain Defoe struck to give Spurs the lead.
-Tottenham extended their lead early in the second half through Roman Pavlyuchenko before Christopher Samba gave Blackburn hope, bringing the scoreline back to 2–1.
+The first half played out on level pegging until just before the half-time whistle, when Jermain Defoe struck to give Spurs the lead.
+Tottenham extended their lead early in the second half through Roman Pavlyuchenko before Christopher Samba gave Blackburn hope, bringing the score line back to 2–1.
 Spurs wrapped up the points late in the game with Pavlyuchenko scoring his second and Tottenham's third to earn the three points.

 A week later, Tottenham travelled north to face Stoke at the Britannia Stadium.
-The game remained 0–0 through to half-time, however in the first minute of the second-half, new loan signing Eiður Guðjohnsen powered his way to goal and scored his first goal for Spurs.
+The game remained 0–0 through to half-time, however in the first minute of the second half, new loan signing Eiður Guðjohnsen powered his way to goal and scored his first goal for Spurs.
 Stoke clawed their way back into the game thanks to a Matthew Etherington penalty, given away after Benoît Assou-Ekotto was adjudged to have fouled Dave Kitson.
-Spurs secured the win, however, on the 77th minute mark, with Niko Kranjčar smashing the ball home to leave Spurs fourth in the league.
+Spurs secured the win, however, on the 77th-minute mark, with Niko Kranjčar smashing the ball home to leave Spurs fourth in the league.

 Four days later, Spurs returned to FA Cup action with the home replay against Fulham.
-Midway through the first-half, Fulham took the lead through a fine strike from ex-Tottenham player Bobby Zamora.
+Midway through the first half, Fulham took the lead through a fine strike from ex-Tottenham player Bobby Zamora.
 Spurs rung the changes at half-time, making two substitutions and one immediately paid off, as the newly introduced David Bentley scored a free-kick to equalise the game.
 Tottenham took the lead ten minutes later through a Roman Pavlyuchenko volley and then put their name in the semi-final draw when Eiður Guðjohnsen squeezed home the third Spurs goal of the game.

 Tottenham's last game of the month pitted Harry Redknapp, and numerous Spurs personnel, against their old club Portsmouth at White Hart Lane.
 Spurs took the lead early on through Peter Crouch before Niko Kranjčar compounded the game with a second goal and wrapped up the points for Tottenham.